HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 - `user_id`: A unique ID for this study participant.
 - `user_name_hash`: A (salted) hash of the user's username.
 We'll do our best to make it match the `author_name_hash` on posts authored by the current user.
+- `cohort`: The cohort to which the user has been assigned.
+You can safely ignore this.
+It is used by the PRC request router.
 - `platform`: One of `reddit`, `twitter`, `facebook`
 - `current_time`: The current time according to the user's browser, in UTC, in `YYYY-MM-DD hh:mm:ss` format.

+### Survey fields

+Demographic information about the user from the PRC intake survey.
+More documentation on the format is available in `examples/models/survey.py`

 ### Content items